Wondering which is the best beginner photography camera?

 So the next day, barely containing my excitement, we drove to the second-hand camera shop.
 Remember, I was a backpacker i.e. permanently watching the pennies.
-So, as I looked at what was on offer I was looking at price tags first, camera second and make last.
-I can hear you gasp.
-Shock horror!
-How could the brand not matter?
-Well, I hadn’t been exposed to the great big camera debate at that stage.
-I’ll backtrack a bit.
+So, as I looked at what camera to buy, I was looking at price tags first, camera second and make last.
+I didn’t even think Canon or Nikon.

 It was 1992, I was 22 and I had grown up in South Africa during a time of sanctions.
 The only photography magazines I could get my hands on were months out of date and bought at a shop where you paid for your magazines by the kilo.
 I always ended up with a random selection of anything to do with photography.